tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 - the withdrawn portion is **re-deposited back into the system**
 - this repeats continuously

+All system deposit movements occur automatically through settlement logic and cycle authorization; no discretionary withdrawal or re-deposit decisions are made by operators.

 This is the “loop.”

 The system is feeding itself with *verified* value only.